jharwell/jharwell.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Dr. Harwell is a researcher specializing in multi-agent systems.
-His PhD thesis developed new theoretical tools for measuring, modeling, controlling, and (critically) predicting the behavior of bio-inspired multi-agent systems from small (≤ 5 agents) to large (≥ 10, 000 agents across scales, and targeted applications to foraging and construction tasks in dynamic, dangerous, and unknown environments.
+Dr. Harwell is an experienced emebedded systems engineer researcher specializing in multi-agent systems and robotics.
+His embedded experience spans many different types of hardware: custom spacecraft avionics, commercial chips such as ARM Cortex-M7, as well as custom SoCs.
+He has extensive experience architecting, building, and debugging software in embedded systems, from bare-metal to RTOS to embedded Linux, programming in C,C++, and assembly.
+He is strongly committed to bringing elements of software engineering into research and development in order to accelerate progress and reproducibility through automation and better tooling.

 His research interests lie in the investigation of behavior in interacting multi-agent systems, at the intersection of task allocation, mathematical